Share Your Passion for Reading

 How will you prepare me to teach different age groups?

 We train Institute instructors to teach all of our programs, rather than having them specialize in just a few grade levels.
 We hire people with the range of skills necessary to teach students of all ages and we set them up to succeed.
-Our comprehensive, paid training program will you give you the knowledge and tools you need to effectively teach reading skills to all students.
+Our comprehensive, paid training program will give you the knowledge and tools you need to effectively teach reading skills to all students.

-New teacher training is full-time and lasts for 3 weeks.
 During training you’ll learn our complete curriculum plus age-appropriate teaching techniques and classroom management strategies.

 What if I have a conflict with the listed training or teaching dates?

 Training: In order to teach classes this summer you would need to complete the entire training program.
-With that said, we are as flexible as we can be in working around training conflicts, and trainees can make up some missed training working independently.
+With that said, we are as flexible as we can be in working around training conflicts, and trainees can make up some missed training independently.
 We encourage you to apply and be thorough about detailing conflicts with the training schedule while filling out the application.

 Teaching: We are looking for reliable teachers who will be there for students and their parents.
 Our educational partners and the families enrolled in our programs expect consistency of instruction.
-During each teaching term, students only see their reading teacher once per week for six weeks.
+During each teaching term, students only see their reading teacher once per week for five weeks.
 Establishing a great relationship with students in a short amount of time requires teachers to be present.
 The more familiar students are with their teacher, the more motivated they will be to do their work in class.

 If you have conflicts with the summer teaching dates, you may still apply for a position, but understand that our teaching positions are a full-time summer commitment, and we aren’t always able to accommodate teachers’ other obligations.